lukelab04/ML.PY/README.md

 from copy import deepcopy
 ```

 Next, we will define the input, output, and structure of the network.
 The structure defines both the number of layers and the amount of neurons in those layers.
 This network has 2 inputs, one hidden layer with 6 neurons, and 1 output.
+The number of inputs and outputs corresponds to the number of values in each subarray of the netinput and netoutput variable.
 ```
 netinput = [[0, 0],[1, 0],[0, 1],[1, 1]]
 netoutput = [[0],[1],[1],[0]]
 structure = [2, 6, 1]
 ```

-Note the shape of the input and output.
-There should be one outer array holding inner arrays of values.

 The next step is training the model.
 There are two functions we will use: train and resume.
 Resume takes a partially trained network as a paremeter, whereas train does not.